James Long Company

 types of phenomena, e.g., facial and vocalization coding

-- Translate one coding scheme to another using a dictionary
+- Translate one coding scheme to another using a

 - Translate from FACS [Ekman, P. & Friesen, W. V. (1977).